APEX

 REXUS Payload

-APEX (Auroral Polarization EXperiment) is a payload designed for REXUS.
+APEX (Auroral Polarization EXplorer) is a payload designed for REXUS.

-REXUS is a sounding rocket provided in cooperation by the European Space Agency (ESA), the Swedish National Space Agency (SNSA), and the German Aerospace Center (DLR).
+REXUS is a sounding rocket provided in cooperation by the European Space Agency, the Swedish National Space Agency, and the German Aerospace Center.
 It can carry multiple student-build payloads up to an altitude of 80 km, and is launched in Kiruna, Sweden.

 The goal of APEX is to measure the polarization of the aurora borealis, the northern lights.